CHOOSING AN ELECTRIC ASSIST

 Strong Power / Moderate Cost

-Here is what is included - Accessory Mount for your LCD Display, Mount for your Thumb Throttle, Motor Frame Clamp, Battery Mounting Plate, Battery Frame Clamps, Wire Wrap, Cable Zip Ties, Extension Cables for your Throttle, LCD Display, Rear Wheel Sensor, Hardware & for Hub Motors a Torque Arm.
+Order Accessories as needed - Accessory Mount for your LCD Display, Mount for your Thumb Throttle, Motor Frame Clamp, Frame Protection Tape, Battery Mounting Plate, Battery Frame Clamps, Wire Wrap, Cable Zip Ties, Wheel or Motor Torque Arm.
+Extension Cables: for your Throttle, LCD Display, Rear Wheel Sensor, Brake or Shifter Motor Interrupter cables.

 Where possible we only use waterproof connectors.
 (Not the cheaper Molex type) Batteries & Motors carry a 1 year warranty against failure.
 Replacement parts in many cases are plug & play should a repair become necessary.
 Use our Handy Checklist to get exactly the system you need.

-Here is what is included - Accessory Mount for your LCD Display, Mount for your Thumb Throttle, Motor Frame Clamp, Battery Mounting Plate, Battery Frame Clamps, Wire Wrap, Cable Zip Ties, Extension Cables for your Throttle, LCD Display, Rear Wheel Sensor, Hardware & for Hub Motors a Torque Arm.
+Order Accessories as needed - Accessory Mount for your LCD Display, Mount for your Thumb Throttle, Motor Frame Clamp, Frame Protection Tape, Battery Mounting Plate, Battery Frame Clamps, Wire Wrap, Cable Zip Ties, Wheel or Motor Torque Arm.
+Extension Cables: for your Throttle, LCD Display, Rear Wheel Sensor, Brake or Shifter Motor Interrupter cables.

 Where possible we only use waterproof connectors.
 (Not the cheaper Molex type) Batteries & Motors carry a 1 year warranty against failure.
 Replacement parts in many cases are plug & play should a repair become necessary.
 Use our Handy Checklist to get exactly the system you need.